What Are the Career Opportunities in Baking and Pastry?

 Are you crazy for croissants, bananas for buttercream, or mad for macarons?

 Congratulations!
 You found something that makes your heart sing.
-But if you’re going to turn baking and pastry into your career, you may need to know how to turn those tasty treats into a money-making business.
+But if you want to turn baking and pastry into your career, you may need to know how to turn those tasty treats into a money-making venture.
 As it turns out, there are many different career opportunities out there for bakers and pastry chefs.
 Start down this path, and here’s where you could end up!

 What Is Baking & Pastry?